Skip to content

 4. He’s got to have a backstory.

 Okay, this isn’t relevant to picture books as they’re too short for backstory.
-However, with other stories, the MC needs to be realistic and this means the character needs a life.
+However, in other stories, the MC needs to be realistic, which means the character needs a life.

-Using “Walking Through Walls” again, it’s quickly revealed that Wang has a father, mother, and sister.
+In “Walking Through Walls,” it’s quickly revealed that Wang has a father, mother, and sister.
 It’s also quickly revealed that he’s a dreamer and doesn’t like to work.
-And, he wants the fast track to fame and fortune.
+And he wants the fast track to fame and fortune.

 This was done within the first couple of pages.